Moes-AI/gemma-3n-impact-challenge/README.md

 * **User-Controlled Data:** Users have full and explicit control over their conversation history.

-## How We Used Gemma 3N
+## How I Used Gemma 3N

 Gemma 3N is the heart of Tree of Trust.
 Its remarkable ability to run efficiently on-device is the core technology that makes this project possible.
-We specifically leveraged:
+I specifically leveraged:

-* **Local Inference:** We built a system within the React Native app to serve the Gemma 3N model locally, ensuring all AI processing happens completely offline.
+* **Local Inference:** I built a system within the React Native app to serve the Gemma 3N model locally, ensuring all AI processing happens completely offline.
-* **Instruction-Tuned Capabilities:** We utilized the instruction-tuned variant of Gemma to create a responsive and helpful conversational agent without requiring any cloud-based API calls.
+* **Instruction-Tuned Capabilities:** I utilized the instruction-tuned variant of Gemma to create a responsive and helpful conversational agent without requiring any cloud-based API calls.
 * **Efficiency and Performance:** Gemma's ideal balance of a small footprint and powerful performance was the critical factor that made a high-quality, on-device AI experience on a mobile device feasible.

 ## Demo Video